United States Department of Veterans Affairs: Veterans' Bureau

-Congress established a new system of veterans benefits when the United States entered World War I in 1917.
-Included were programs for disability compensation, insurance for service persons and veterans, and vocational rehabilitation for the disabled.
-The Veterans Bureau was established in August 1921, absorbing the War Risk Bureau and the Rehabilitation Division of the Federal Board for Vocational Education.
+After winning the election, President Harding appointed a committee in April 1921 to identify a solution.
+On August 8, 1921, Harding signed Public Law 67-47, popularly known as the Sweet Act, which established the Veterans' Bureau, which absorbed the War Risk Bureau and the Rehabilitation Division of the Federal Board for Vocational Education.
 In 1922, it gained a large number of veterans' hospital facilities from the Public Health Service, most of which had been recently established on former U.S. Army bases.